 e.
-Exceptions to these setbacks may be granted if a project design follows the average front yard setback on the block.
+Exceptions to these setbacks may be granted through neighborhood compatibility review if a project design follows the average front yard setback on the block and otherwise complies with the City's Single Family Design Guidelines.

 Findings for Exceptions.
 A setback exception shall only be approved when the Community Development Director or his/her designee makes the Findings below: